kostik1337/CHOCH/README.md

 After playing through the intro scene some might object that a moved page must be HTTP code 301.
 However, with a proper redirect, no adventure could've taken place.
 Please add this to the list of things that fiction did horribly incorrect.

 This project was made for [js13k](https://js13kgames.com) event.
-Another cool thing besides fitting into a 13k bundle, is the graphics code handled by a single shader program, sans menus that only have cool post-effect.
+Another cool thing besides fitting into a 13k bundle, is the graphics code handled by a single shader program (with another one for postprocessing), sans menus that only have cool post-effect.

 ## Building and Running
 ### Debug